 - Mix it up.
 Don’t discuss the same set of photos week after week.
 To help keep it fresh and interesting, discuss various parts of the book with different people and events on a regular basis.

 - Move at a comfortable pace.
-Follow cues from the individual to gage their interest level and determine h
+Follow cues from the individual to gage their interest level.

 This Is Your Life Book